openstack-archive/networking-vpp/README.rst

 This mechanism driver doesn't do anything at all until Neutron needs to drop traffic on a compute host, so the only thing it's really interested in is ports.
-Making a network or a subnet doesn't do anything at all.
+Making a network or a subnet doesn't do anything at all (except when DHCP is enabled in which case subnet creation would lead to creation of a DHCP port).

 And it mainly interests itself in the process of binding: the bind calls called by ML2 determine if it has work to do, and the port postcommit